tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “Salem had grown up in a Catholic orphanage with no siblings or friends.
 He was your typical outcast, and an insufferable bookworm,” the girl said, glancing in my direction.

-I discreetly moved my book behind my legs, under my chair.
+I discreetly slid my book behind my legs, under my chair.

 “Salem was ruthlessly bullied by the other orphans, for no reason in particular.
 Just pure boredom.
 But they had no idea they were creating a monster.”

 My eyes began to wander and I noticed the pretty girl from earlier staring at me intensely.
 However, it didn’t feel magical like young love.
 It was more accusatory or cautious.
 Like she was assessing a threat.
 Does everyone hate me?

 “Salem wasn’t just reading about dragons and wizards.
 He had gotten his hands on some really dark stuff.
 Books on the occult and Aleister Crowley.
 Slowly but surely hatred consumed Salem, and his new obsessions gave him the focus he needed to sever any remaining ties to his humanity.
-But he made sure to learn how to walk among men, and how to seduce them.”
+But he made sure to learn how to walk among men…and how to seduce them.”

 The snapping of sticks echoed hauntingly in the surrounding woods.
 The girl telling the story jolted in her seat and looked around before finding Patrick among the other campers.
 She shot him a sharp look.